ProjectRailgun/Deneb/README.md

+# Deneb

-This is a browser extension project for [Deneb](https://github.com/lordfriend/Deneb).
-It must work with Deneb 3.0.0 and above together to get work.
+Deneb is a browser extension for [Altair](https://github.com/ProjectSummerTriangle/Altair).

+Only Altair ^3.0.0 supports integration with Deneb.

-Currently support Chrome, Firefox and Edge.
+Deneb support Chrome, Firefox and Edge.

 ## Overview

-This project add some magic bridge between Deneb and bgm.tv, which allow Deneb project add a lot of social features by using a bgm.tv account.
+Deneb provides an API bridge between Altair and bgm.tv, which allows Altair to provide social features from bgm.tv.

 ## Requirement